 So what is the difference between a goal and an objective?
 A goal is a general, qualitative statement about what you want to achieve, while an objective is a quantitative, time-sensitive measure of that goal.
 For example, one goal might be to build an online community of supporters for your nonprofit, while its corresponding objective would be to grow your social media following to 1,000 engaged members by March.
 Your marketing goals should be tied closely to the larger, strategic goals for your organization.
 You’ve heard it before, but it bears repeating: your goals and objectives should be S-M-A-R-T: specific, measurable, achievable, realistic and timely.
 It’s cliché, but it works.

-Using the Goals and Objectives worksheet in our template, you’ll work through the process of considering how your broader strategic goals translate into marketing goals, and then determining the objectives through which you can measure success.
+Using the Goals and Objectives worksheets in our template, you’ll work through the process of considering how your broader strategic goals translate into marketing goals, and then determining the objectives through which you can measure success.
+We always suggest setting goals in the beginning of the planning process and setting objectives at the end.

 Whether you succeed or fail depends largely on how well you connect with people.
 This is especially true for nonprofits, where everything you do has the potential to make a meaningful impact.
 But, you can’t really connect with people in an effective, strategic way until you understand your target.Whether you succeed or fail depends largely on how well you connect with people.
 Click To Tweet

 Do you really know who your nonprofit’s target stakeholders are?
 The general public is not an acceptable answer, nor is a list of every single person your organization might come in contact with.
 Our template will force you to get specific.
-Using our worksheets, you’ll brainstorm a list of anyone you might consider a potential target for your marketing efforts, and then narrow that list down to the three most important groups through a ranking tool we use with all our clients.
+Using our worksheets, you’ll brainstorm a list of anyone you might consider a potential target for your marketing efforts, and then narrow that list down to the most important groups.
 The more focus you have, the more powerful your efforts will become.
-Then, you’ll develop detailed stakeholder personas for each one that will help you understand and connect with your target stakeholders on a deep level.
+Finally, you’ll develop detailed stakeholder personas for each one that will help you understand and connect with your target stakeholders on a deep level.

 By the time you reach this section of the nonprofit marketing plan template, you’ll know where you’re trying to go as an organization and who your stakeholders are.
 The next step is packaging all the work you’ve done into a set of key messages that will help you make all of your marketing efforts consistent and effective.